 We're ranking the tallest basketball players by how well they played in the NBA.
+Some of these players remain among the tallest players in the NBA today.
 Standing over 7 feet, 2 inches, the tallest NBA players ever are also some of the best NBA centers of all time.
 Who are the greatest NBA 7-footers of all-time?

 Former Houston Rockers center Yao Ming is definitely one of the best 7-footers in NBA history.
 With career averages of 19 points, 9.2 rebounds, and 1.9 blocks, the Hall of Famer was an unstoppable force in the league, even challenging legendary NBA centers, like Shaquille O'Neal and Tim Duncan.
 Other great NBA big men over 7 ft, 2 in. include Shawn Bradley, Manute Bol, Ralph Sampson, and Kristaps Porzingis.